Odiabackend099/Minimax_TTS-odiadev/README.md

-# MiniMax TTS - Production Voice Showcase
+# ODIADEV AI TTS - Production Voice System

-## 🎯 **Production-Ready Voice System**
+## 🎯 **Production-Ready Voice Infrastructure**

-This project provides a complete voice showcase using **verified voice characteristics** from the MiniMax TTS API.
+This project provides a complete TTS service with **verified voice characteristics** from the MiniMax TTS API.
 All voices have been tested and confirmed for production use.

 ---